ellielle/bootdev-buddy/README.md

 [![CI](https://github.com/ellielle/bootdev-buddy/actions/workflows/ci.yml/badge.svg)](https://github.com/ellielle/bootdev-buddy/actions/workflows/ci.yml)

 This app provides a GUI to collect and show data from [Boot.dev](https://boot.dev/).
-It can be used as a companion app while doing coursework to monitor on-going events, buff timers, courses or lessons added since the app was last opened, and much more.
+It can be used as a companion app while doing coursework to monitor on-going events, their buffs, and much more.

 Note: This project isn't affiliated with Boot.dev in any way.
 I'm just a student that wanted to make something I thought was cool.